Silent Movie: Analysis

 The film features an unflattering portrayal of the film industry.
 Big Picture Studios' front gate sign boasts of the multimillion-dollar scope of their films, never mentioning their quality.
-The film project is green-lit not on the merits of its script, but solely on the drawing power of the movie stars attached.
-Executives cannot tell good film footage apart from bad, while the 'Current Studio Chief' is one box office bomb away from losing his position.
-The studio itself is under threat of a takeover by a "soulless" conglomerate.
+The film project is greenlit not on the merits of its script, but solely on the drawing power of the movie stars attached.
+Executives cannot tell good film footage apart from bad, while the "Current Studio Chief" is one box-office bomb away from losing his position.
+The studio is under threat of a takeover by a "soulless" conglomerate.
 The movie stars are portrayed as vain figures who flaunt their wealth.
 The moviegoing audience is portrayed as fickle and unpredictable.
-Villainous 'Engulf & Devour' is a parody of real-life conglomerate Gulf+Western Industries, which had acquired Paramount Pictures.
+Villainous "Engulf & Devour" is a parody of real-life conglomerate Gulf and Western Industries, which had acquired Paramount Pictures.
 The film also parodies corporate executives as essentially interchangeable yes-men, following the whims of their boss.

-The logo of Big Picture Studios is a parody of the MGM lion.
-It depicts the Studio Chief (Sid Caesar) as a braying donkey.
-Liza Minnelli appears in a scene which makes no use of her dancing talents.
-Writer Robert Alan Crick, author of The Big Screen Comedies of Mel Brooks (2002), points out that the part could easily have been played by any well-known actress of the 1970s, with no apparent difference.
-The film was the first notable acting role for Brooks, who was previously limited to off-screen voiceovers and short cameos.
+The logo of Big Picture Studios is a parody of the MGM logo.
+Instead of the majestic, roaring lion, it shows the studio chief (Sid Caesar) as a braying donkey, and MGM's "Ars Gratia Artis" slogan ("art for art's sake") is parodied with "Ars Est Pecunia" ("art is money").

-Sound is a big factor in the film's humor, as when a scene that shows the New York City skyline begins with the song "San Francisco", only to have it come to a sudden stop as if the musicians realize they are playing the wrong music.
+The film is literally silent for the first couple of minutes, as the shots establishing the main characters have no sound at all.
+Fortunately for the audience, the entire movie is not an exercise in silence, as the orchestra strikes up when the 20th Century-Fox logo appears on a billboard, just before the main title.
+Some of the gags do rely on the music and sound effects.
+For instance, a scene showing the New York City skyline begins with the song, "San Francisco", only to have it come to a sudden stop, as the musicians realize they're playing the wrong music.
 They then go into "I'll Take Manhattan" instead.
 One joke makes use of the difference between the expressive gestures of silent cinema and those used in guessing games, such as charades.
-A secretary attempts to explain to the Studio Chief that Funn has a drinking problem, by pantomiming an uplifted bottle.
+A secretary attempts to explain to the studio chief that Funn has a drinking problem, by pantomiming an uplifted bottle.
 Her boss misunderstands, figuring that Funn sucks his thumb.
-Another scene with the Studio Chief pays homage to slapstick: the Chief proclaims slapstick to be dead, then his chair flips backwards, and sends him sliding across the room in it.
+Another scene with the studio chief pays homage to slapstick; the chief proclaims slapstick to be dead, then his chair flips backwards, and sends him sliding across the room in it.
 He slams his head, with the sound of a bell ringing.
 The humor of the scene derives from the combination of the image and the unlikely sound.
 Many of the gags of the film actually depend on careful synchronizations of sound and image.
 For example, one sequence has Feldman tossed about between elevator doors.
 It is set to the sounds of a pinball machine.